nik-don/01-founders/ascii-art/README.md

 \

 \
-To test for these cases:
+To test for/do not test for these cases:

 ![image](https://user-images.githubusercontent.com/93073558/140023337-99ba2081-56bc-492e-bb2b-9ef16071b59c.png)